London Home Seller’s Guide to Moneymaking Fix-Ups

 Unfortunately, when certain functional items fail, you have no choice but to fix them.
 This includes water heaters, HVAC units, plumbing, and foundational problems.
 But be careful where you spend your hard-earned dollars.
 As the saying goes, “If it ain’t broke, don’t fix it.”

-How to Dodge Repair Rip-Offs When Improving Your Home
+How to Avoid Repair Rip-Offs When Improving Your Home

 Now, by this point, you’ve probably identified several areas you could improve on your home and start reaping extra dollars in value.
 But there’s still another hurdle to overcome.
 And it’s an important one.